aman420xd/American-Sign-Language-Detection/README.md

 # Overview

 This ASL Detector is a cutting-edge AI-powered application that uses computer vision and deep learning to recognize and classify American Sign Language (ASL) characters in real-time.
-This application utilizes the device's camera to capture hand landmarks and coordinates, which are then processed by a deep learning model to identify the corresponding ASL character.
+This application utilizes the device's camera to capture hand landmarks and coordinates, which are then processed by a deep learning model  ( MLP )to identify the corresponding ASL character.

 <p align="center">
    <img src="https://github.com/AkramOM606/American-Sign-Language-Detection/assets/162604610/6945d009-8aa7-4bf7-99f8-9743662c5248" width="50%">